-This observational research study will be implemented through the primary care research network of the National Institute for Health Research in the United Kingdom.
+This observational research study will be implemented through the primary care research network of the National Institute for Health Research (NIHR) in the United Kingdom, through either general practice or pharmacy investigator sites.

 People who have, or are just about to be, routinely vaccinated with bioCSL's influenza virus vaccine will be invited to enrol in the study.
-Study participants will be asked to report solicited adverse events occurring within seven days after each vaccination and medically attended adverse events that have symptom onset within seven days after each vaccination, via an internet based survey.
-The rates of adverse events after vaccination in the overall cohort, and in pre-specified age sub-groups of the cohort will be described.
+Study participants will be asked to report solicited adverse events occurring within seven days after each vaccination and medically attended adverse events occurring within seven days after each vaccination, via an internet based survey.
+The rates of adverse events after vaccination in the overall cohort, and in prespecified age sub-groups of the cohort will be described.